 Master Wu’s Green Dragon tincture recipe

-Note that we’ve made a slight modification to the temperature and heating time in the decarboxylation step compared to Master Wu’s original green dragon recipe.
+In this recipe we’ve made a slight modification to the temperature and heating time in the decarboxylation step compared to Master Wu’s original green dragon recipe.
 The original Master Wu recipe called for a 5 minute decarb at 325 F degrees.
 We’ve opted for a lower temperature at a longer time which we’ve found is a safer bet when decarbing cannabis for edibles.
 Decarb times vary based on what type of cannabis you’re using.

 - How to decarb kief or dry ice hash